 Indirect mapping, NSTS = NTX: spatial mapping matrix Qk is a square matrix of size NTX composed of complex values that might be defined as follows:

-Qk = F, the discrete Fourier matrix
+normalized discrete Fourier matrix

-Qk = H, the normalized Hadamard matrix
+normalized Hadamard matrix

+normalized direct mapping diagonal matrix with permuted rows and/or columns

-Digital beamforming, NSTS ≤ NTX: spatial mapping matrix Qk is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on the knowledge of the channel between beamformer and beamformee.
+Digital baseband beamforming, NSTS ≤ NTX: spatial mapping matrix Qk is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on the knowledge of the channel between beamformer and beamformee.

 Spatial expansion, NSTS = 1 < NTX: spatial expansion is performed by application of CSD over different transmit chains.
 The cyclic shift is applied to the number of consecutive fields in the PPDU.
 This allows duplication of the PPDU fields transmission over the NTX transmit chains and avoids unintentional beamforming existing with a coherent signal transmission.